toymachiner62/node-mongo-seeds/README.md

 - Create a `/seeds` folder in your project root and put `.json` files in there.
 		The name of the file is going to be the collection name in mongo and the contents of the file will be populated into that mongo collection.
+	- Note that this package supports the [mongo-extended-json syntax](https://docs.mongodb.com/manual/reference/mongodb-extended-json/)
 - Run `$ seed` to seed your mongodb with all your data from your `/seeds` folder.

 **Note**: Every time you run `$ seed` it will blow away all the data in your collections and re-populate them with whatever is in your `/seeds` directory.